marialyk77/Capstone_Cyclistic_BikeShare/README.md

 A.	single ride passes
 B.	full-day passes
 C.	annual memberships (subscribers)
 Customers who opt for the single-ride passes or full-day passes are categorized as casual riders, while those who choose the annual membership are referred to as members.
-The company offers bikes that cater to a wide range of people's needs, including standard two-wheeled bikes, reclining bikes, hand tricycles, and cargo bikes. reclining bikes, hand tricycles, and cargo bikes
+The company offers bikes that cater to a wide range of people's needs, including standard two-wheeled bikes, reclining bikes, hand tricycles, and cargo bikes. reclining bikes, hand tricycles, and cargo bikes.
-Based on the current data, 70% of the customers use Cyclistic bikes for leisure, while 30% of the riders use them for daily commuting to work.
-People with disabilities make up 8% of the customers.

 Stakeholders:
 o	Liliy Moreno: Director of marketing, responsible for organizing campaigns that will generate a steady stream of revenue for the company.